matthewpalmer/Locksmith/README.md

-result?.port // Gives us an Int directly! result?.internetProtocol // Gives us a LocksmithInternetProtocol enum case directly!
+result?.port // Gives us an Int directly! result?.internetProtocol // Gives us a LocksmithInternetProtocol enum case directly! result?.data // Gives us a [String: AnyObject] of what was saved
+// and so on...
 ```

 This is *awesome*.
 No more typecasting.